 A leader rising from obscurity

 The Antichrist will rise suddenly from the masses.
 He will most likely be involved in the leadership of an international coalition that in some way incorporates elements of the ancient Roman Empire.
 This connection with Rome could be geographical, but will likely be a “revival” of its cultural, legal and political heritage.
-This coalition will be a confederacy of ten nations (Daniel 2:26-48, 7:15-28; Revelation 13:1-2).
-At some point in the Antichrist’s rise to power, three of these nations will be subdued in some way (Daniel 7:24).
+This coalition will be (or is symbolized by) a confederacy of ten powers (Daniel 2:26-48, 7:15-28; Revelation 13:1-2).
+At some point in the Antichrist’s rise to power, three of these powers are subdued in some way (Daniel 7:24).

 Appearing as a great man of peace

 Before this leader shows himself to be in opposition to Christ, he will present himself in place of Christ.
 Some believe it’s foretold in Scripture that he will arrange a treaty with Israel (and presumably her neighbors) that will allow the rebuilding of the Temple in Jerusalem (Daniel 9:27).
 Is it a coincidence the very nations spoken of so prominently in end times prophecies are consistently at the heart of geopolitical conflict today?
 Imagine if a world leader was able to broker a seemingly real and lasting peace in the Middle East.
 Wouldn’t he be hailed as a hero . . . or more?